holdfire/CLS/README.md

-# Face Anti-Spoofing
+# Classification
-This repository is an implementation of Face Anti-Spoofing model.
+This repository is an implementation of basic image classification framework.

 ## Environment
 + OS version: Ubuntu 18.04